How to Apply

 UC Davis School of Law is well-known for offering a top-quality legal education in a supportive and accommodating environment, and King Hall has a long tradition of welcoming transfer students from other law schools.
 Each year, the King Hall community benefits immeasurably from the intellectual contributions of dozens of students who join the UC Davis School of Law student body as second-year transfers.
 The Law School is committed to helping those students find the educational opportunities they need to succeed in their chosen career paths.

 To be eligible for admission to UC Davis School of Law as a transfer student, you must have completed at least one full-time year of study in another American Bar Association-approved law school.
 Students in good standing may be admitted to UC Davis School of Law with credit for not more than one year of study.
 No more than 30 previously earned units may be credited toward the Juris Doctor degree at King Hall.
-Transfer students are admitted for the Fall semester only.
-Applications are accepted only from January 1 - June 30 of the year for which admission is sought.
+Transfer students are admitted for the Fall semester only with applications being accepted from January 1 - June 30 of the year for which admission is sought.

 Those applicants who demonstrate high academic performance during the fall semester may receive offers of admission prior to the completion of the first full year of law school studies.
 Such offers of admission are contingent upon completion of the first year within the top one-third of the class or the School of Law reserves the right to reconsider the offer of admission.